raahmed/tweeter3/README.md

 ## Deploy your app to Azure.

+Go ahead and deploy your app to Azure.

 **Note** Be sure to update the environment variables which you set locally in Production.
 Take special care in updating the following to make sure you use your production settings.

 ```shell